 The Rugas at first paid little attention to Shulamith’s curled ears, as they assumed that other curly-eared cats existed somewhere.
-However, after consulting many cat breed books and journals, they realized that there was no reference to cats with such unique ears.
+However, after consulting many cats breed books and journals, they realized that there was no reference to cats with such unique ears.

 Since the curl gene was (and still is) dominant, only one parent needs to possess it in order to deliver curled ears kittens, which was a big advantage for the breeding program.
 Unlike a recessive gene, a dominant gene will always be expressed in the cat's physical appearance.
-If a cat doesn't have curled ears, it doesn't have the curl cat gene.
+If a cat doesn't have curled ears, she doesn't have the curl gene.
 A spontaneous genetic mutation in the domestic cat population was very likely responsible for the unique ears.